-The following table sets forth information as of December 31, 2011 with respect to compensation plans under which equity securities of our Company are authorized for issuance.
+The following table sets forth information as of December 31, 2012 with respect to compensation plans under which equity securities of our Company are authorized for issuance.
 We have no such plans that were not approved by security holders.

-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of our outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders 390,500(1) N/A 622,626(2)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of our outstanding options, warrants and rights (b) number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 397,096 (1) N/A 850,074 (2)

-(1) Represents outstanding LTIP units, which are a separate non-voting class of limited liability company interests structured as profits interests.
-The LTIP units, subject to certain forfeiture provisions, may be converted, at the election of the holder, into our Common Shares on a one-for-one basis.
-Of the 390,500 LTIP units outstanding as of December 31, 2011, 15,500 were issued pursuant to our 2007 Incentive Plan for Individuals, and 375,000 were issued pursuant to our 2007 Incentive Plan for Entities.

-(2) As of December 31, 2011, a combined total of 622,626 Common Shares and LTIP units remain available for issuance under the incentive plans.
-In each calendar year, the maximum limit on the number of Common Shares and LTIP units issuable under both incentive plans increases by an amount equal to six percent (6%) of the difference, if any (but not less than zero) between (i) the number of Common Shares that are outstanding as of the last day of such calendar year and (ii) the number of Common Shares that are outstanding as of the last day of the immediately preceding calendar year (excluding any securities issued under the plans).
-The individual incentive plan requires that of the number of Common Shares and LTIP units available for awards under both plans, 62,500 Common Shares be reserved for awards to be made to our independent directors.
-In no event will the aggregate number of Common Shares and LTIP units issued pursuant to both incentive plans exceed 10,000,000.
-In the event that an award expires, or is forfeited, cancelled or otherwise terminates without the issuance of Common Shares, such Common Shares subject to such award will again be available for subsequent awards, except as prohibited by law.
+- (1) Represents outstanding LTIP Units, which are a separate non-voting class of limited liability company interests structured as profits interests.
+The LTIP Units, subject to certain forfeiture provisions, may be converted, at the election of the holder, into our Common Shares on a one-for-one basis.
+Of the 397,096 LTIP Units outstanding as of December 31, 2012, 22,096 were issued pursuant to our 2007 Incentive Plan for Individuals, and 375,000 were issued pursuant to our 2007 Incentive Plan for Entities. - (2) As of December 31, 2012, a combined total of 850,074 Common Shares and LTIP Units remain available for issuance under the incentive plans.
+In each calendar year, the maximum limit on the number of Common Shares and LTIP Units issuable under both incentive plans increases by an amount equal to six percent (6%) of the difference, if any (but not less than zero) between (i) the number of Common Shares that are outstanding as of the last day of such calendar year and (ii) the number of Common Shares that are outstanding as of the last day of the immediately preceding calendar year (excluding any securities issued under the plans).
+The individual incentive plan requires that of the number of Common Shares and LTIP Units available for awards under both plans, 62,500 Common Shares be reserved for awards to be made to our independent directors.
+In no event will the aggregate number of Common Shares and LTIP Units issued pursuant to both incentive plans exceed 10,000,000.
+In the event that an award expires, or is forfeited, canceled or otherwise terminates without the issuance of Common Shares, such Common Shares subject to such award will again be available for subsequent awards, except as prohibited by law.
 In addition, Common Shares that we withhold in satisfaction of the holder's obligation to remit an exercise price or withholding taxes will be available for future awards.